ScazLab/HRC-model-set/README.md

 Using the above settings, the estimated print time is 1hour and 13 minutes.
 The material usage is 13.6 grams.

-Diameter specified in the SW File: .127 cm
+Inner Diameter specified in the SW File: 1.27 cm
-Diameter of actual printed bracket: .122 cm
+Inner Diameter of actual printed bracket: 1.22 cm

 Distance of plywood insert in the SW File: .318 cm Distance of plywood insert of actual printed bracket: .309 cm